mhrashid/mhrashid.github.io/_posts/2016-11-26-print-QRcode-business-card.md

 ```

 -  Copy qrcode.pdf 10 times in desktop (by copy-pasting) and rename them 1.pdf....10.pdf.
--  In terminal
+-  In terminal, execute the following command

 ```
 pdftk 1.pdf 2.pdf 3.pdf 4.pdf 5.pdf 6.pdf 7.pdf 8.pdf 9.pdf 10.pdf cat output merged.pdf
 ```

 The source for this code is [here](http://superuser.com/questions/366490/how-to-merge-multiple-pdf-files-onto-one-page-with-pdftk).

--  In terminal
+-  In a terminal, execute the following command

 ```
 pdfjam --nup 2x5 --papersize '{8.5in,11in}' --noautoscale true merged.pdf -o 10upcard.pdf